Not all courses are offered each year. Make sure to check the updated tentative course offering page each year.

 CENG 15: Engineering Computation Using MATLAB (4) (Cross-listed with NANO 15) Introduction to solution of engineering problems using computational methods.
 Formulating problem statements, selecting algorithms, writing computer programs, and analyzing output using MATLAB.
 Computational problems from nanoengineering, chemical engineering, and materials science are introduced.
 The course requires no prior programming skills.
 Prerequisites: None.
 (Students may not receive credit for both CENG 15 and NANO 15).

 CENG 101A.
 Introductory Fluid Mechanics (4) Kinematics and equation of motion; hydrostatics; Bernoulli’s equation; viscous flows; turbulence, pipe flow; boundary layers and drag in external flows; applications to chemical, structural, and bioengineering.
 Students may not receive credit for both MAE 101A and CENG 101A.
-Prerequisites: Admission to the major and grades of C– or better in PHYS 2A, MATH 20D, MATH 20E, or consent of instructor.
+Prerequisites: Admission to the major and grades of C– or better in PHYS 2A, MATH 20D, MATH 20E, or department approval.
 Priority enrollment given to Chemical Engineering majors.

 CENG 101B.
 Heat Transfer (4) Conduction, convection, radiation heat transfer; design of heat exchangers.
 Students may not receive credit for both MAE 101C and CENG 101B.
 Prerequisites: Admission to the major and a grade of C– or better in CENG 101A.
 Priority enrollment given to Chemical Engineering majors.